Q&A: What is the dark web and why do criminals use it?

 The most law enforcement agencies can hope to do is target individual sites engaged in illegal activities - and several of these have successfully been taken down in the past.

-This is an expensive and time-consuming effort however, given it is so difficult to find those behind them and, more often than not, as soon as one site is shut down, another usually pops up in its place.
+This is an expensive and time-consuming effort however, given how difficult it track down those behind them and, more often than not, as soon as one site is shut down, another usually pops up in its place.

 Governments have been introducing new regulations aimed at regulating the cryptocurrencies which fuel the dark web, as well as allocating extra resources to policing it, but as with many crimes in the online arena, it may be some time yet before the law catches up with the technology involved.